iszard/react-adv-routing/README.md

 # React Adv Routing

-This is a project to demonstrate my ability to work with the React Router (dom) and JWT authentication.
+This is a project to demonstrate my ability to work with the React Router (dom), Lazy Loading and JWT authentication.

 Backend